 On-Host Backup

 During on-host backup, VM data is processed on the source Microsoft Hyper-V host where VMs that you want to back up or replicate reside.
-All processing operations are performed directly on the source host that performs the role of the backup proxy.
+All processing operations are performed directly on the source host, which performs the role of the backup proxy.
 For this reason, on-host backup may result in high CPU usage and network overhead on the host system.

 Note

-The procedure below describes the backup process for Microsoft Hyper-V Server 2012 R2 and earlier.
-For more information about backup of VMs registered on Microsoft Hyper-V 2016 and later versions, see Online Backup and Crash-Consistent Backup.
+The described procedure applies to the backup process for Microsoft Hyper-V Server 2012 R2 and earlier.
+For more information about the backup of VMs registered on Microsoft Hyper-V 2016 and later versions, see Online Backup and Crash-Consistent Backup.

 The on-host backup process is performed in the following way: